The Confessions of a Tree Taster

 This volume was published in celebration of the Public Archives of Canada’s major retrospective, Michel Lambeth Photographer curated by Michael Torosian.

 Composed in Linotype Janson with Perpetua for display and printed on Mohawk Letterpress Text.
 A previously unpublished self-portrait by Lambeth and one of his finest photographs from the fifties have been printed on gelatin-silver paper and tipped in.
 The book is further illustrated with facsimiles of a manuscript page and a wood engraving.
 Quarter bound in natural linen and Canson paper over boards in the uniform style of the series.
-Thirty-three pages, 6 x 9 inches.
+Thirty-six pages, 6 x 9 inches.
 Printed in an edition of 26 copies lettered A to Z, retained by the press, and a numbered edition of 150.
 March 1987.
 Homage Volume II.

 Out of print.